Join us for a Webinar!

 Abbey Warner is a Licensed Masters' Social Worker with over 7 years of experience in college mental health in various higher ed settings and has an expertise in helping students manage their anxiety and depression.

-Michelle Scott, LCSW-R, Clinical Director, Le Moyne Wellness Center for Health & Counseling
+, MSW, LCSW-R, Clinical Director, Le Moyne Wellness Center for Health & Counseling

 Michelle Scott is a Licensed Clinical Social Worker with over 7 years of experience in college mental health as well as 16 years of clinical social work with adults, children and adolescents, and couples and families.
 In addition, Scott oversees the training program for graduate level interns in Le Moyne's Health and Wellness Center.

 Thursday, March 21, Noon (EST)

 Mitchell Hall, Room 202 (Participants are welcome to attend the live broadcast)

 Renée Downey Hart, Ph.D, Professor of Practice at the Madden School of Business

 We knew it wouldn’t last.
 Those Millennials who brought us digital everything have grown up, and are nearing 40.
 They have taken their places in our world in leadership and management, and have proven all the tech we thought was distracting was actually a tool to change the world.